artsy/artsy.github.io/_posts/2018-01-24-kubernetes-and-hokusai.markdown

 Next up was to use Hokusai in our CI environment.
 [Circle CI 2.0][circle] is very Docker-oriented, so we set up everything using their [Workflows][].
 This is a much higher level of abstraction for CI configuration than I'm used to, but I got the hang of it quickly.
 I created a job to run RSpec tests through Hokusai, a job to run [Danger][], a job to build and push a Docker image to our S3 bucket, and a job to deploy that image to the Kubernetes cluster.
 Finally, I added the workflows to build and deploy automatically after successful builds on the `master` branch.

-Here's a complete, redacted copy of our Circle config:
+Here's a slightly redacted copy of our Circle config:

 ```yaml
 version: 2